 You can find data sets online or collect your data.
 Once you have your data, you must choose a visualization tool.

-There are many tools available online which allow you to create infographics for free or for a fee.
+There are many tools available online that allow you to create infographics for free or for a fee.

 After you have chosen a tool, you will need to input your data into the device and select a template for your infographic.